 Credit reports are a detailed account of your credit history, and, if you are young, the report might not have much information on it.
 But let’s say you are an authorized user on your parent’s credit card account.
 Then your credit trail might have already begun, and as you get older and take on more financing, you establish more credit history.
 For example, if you get a car loan at 18, and pay it off every month, over time, it boosts your score.
 (If you miss payments, conversely, you’ll hurt your score.)
 It’s fiscally responsible to get into the habit of checking your credit report, because some reports contain errors that can be disputed.
 It can also provide a road map for what people with bad credit can do in order to improve.
 Besides, getting an annual credit report is free.
-(You can also view two of your credit scores, updated each month, for free on Credit.com.)
+(You can also view two of your credit scores, updated every 14 days, for free on Credit.com.)

 Knowing whether you have good credit can help you see what others see about you.
 Many employers check a version of your credit report when you apply for a job, although some cities, like Manhattan, recently outlawed the process.
 In 2012, 47% of U.S. companies were conducting credit background checks, according to a study by the Society for Human Resource Management (SHRM).

 One in 40 households with children under 18 had at least one child whose personal information was compromised by identity fraud, according to the 2012 Child Identity Fraud Survey, conducted by Javelin Strategy & Research and sponsored by ITAC.
 If you suspect some one has been using your Social Security number, getting your credit report is especially important, because thieves can use your number to get loans and rent apartments, according to the Federal Trade Commission.
 According to the FTC website, warning signs that identity thieves have stolen a teen or child’s information are:

 - The child is turned down for government benefits because the benefits are being paid to another account using the child’s Social Security number.